 *Travel caps do not include access to airport terminal stations.

-Where can I buy and top up an Opal card?
+Where can I buy a Sydney Opal card?

 The primary locations for visitors to purchase cards include:

-Near City Train stations – You cannot buy your cards at train stations although there are some exceptions, like Circular Quay and the airport.
-Most stations will have a newsagent or convenience store nearby where you can buy a card.
+Near city train stations – The only train stations that sell Opal cards are the two airport stations.
+Most regular stations will have a newsagent or convenience store nearby where you can buy a card.

 - Circular Quay – Transport shop just outside the entry